fryktoria/On-the-Fly-Shortest-Path/README.md

 ## Length measurements

-The `Entry cost` is associated with the distance from the start point to the nearest point of the line layer.
+The `Entry cost` is associated with the distance from the start point to the nearest point of the line layer, the entry point.
 This entry point is calculated by the core QGIS network analysis library.

-The `Exit cost` is associated with the distance from the end point to the nearest point of the line layer.
+The `Exit cost` is associated with the distance from the end point to the nearest point of the line layer, the exit point.
 This exit point is calculated by the core QGIS network analysis library.

 The `Cost on graph` is associated with the path over the selected line layer, from the entry point to the exit point.
 The core QGIS network analysis library Dijkstra algorithm is used to calculate the shortest path.